 Is it Safe to Artificially Incubate Python Eggs?

-Is it safe to “artificially” incubate python eggs?
+Is it safe to “artificially” incubate the eggs?
 Yes, it is.
 It is done successfully all the time.

 Some people decide to incubate the eggs themselves, while others prefer for it to go through naturally and just let the mother snakes handle everything.
 Either way is completely fine.